erudit/erudit-ps-documentation/docs/source/tagset/element-ref.rst

 | :ref:`element-ref-list`  | One or more times |
 +--------------------------+-------------------+

-This element is used solely to identify references in any format, and describes books, journals, conferences, etc.
+This element is used solely to identify references in any format, and describes books, journals, conferences, etc. This element must have one :ref:`element-element-citation`.

 Exemplo: